Sri Sathya Sai Aradhana Day

 If this heart still cries for Your visible form,

-Do not let my devotion remain only emotion.
+Do not allow my devotion to remain only emotion.

 Turn it into character.